query-ai/query_open_pipeline_for_crowdstrike_falcon_data_replicator/README.md

 - You have Admin access to your data collection and Security Lake account and can interact with various APIs from Lake Formation, Glue, S3, IAM, Firehose, SQS, and more.

+- You understand limits around Kinesis Data Firehose and that ***you will be throttled*** if you attempt to replay 10TB worth of data.

 - **YOU DO NOT CHANGE ANY HARD CODED NAMES!** To streamline deployment, a lot of names are hardcoded to avoid complex interpolation logic or repeated manual data entry (such as giving the wrong Firehose or SQS Queue name to the wrong Lambda function).

 ## Known Limitations